Student applications for 2021 are now open.

 You need to:

-- Have potential to excel at NCEA Level 3 / New Zealand Scholarship equivalent
+- have a strong interest and passion for science, and the potential to excel at NCEA Level 3 / New Zealand Scholarship equivalent;

-- Show willingness to develop your communication and teamwork skills
+- be willing to develop your science communication and teamwork skills;

-If that sounds like you then contact your school's Head of Science, who needs to complete a Student Nomination Form on your behalf and have it signed by your principal.
+If that sounds like you, then contact your school's Head of Science, who will need to complete a Nominating Teacher Application Form on your behalf.

-You will then need to complete a Student Application Form telling us about yourself and why you want to join the Academy.
+You then need to complete a Student Application Form telling us about yourself and why you want to join the Science Academy.
+For more information about the Science Academy programme and how to apply, please see the following document:

-We would also like you to write a short essay telling us your thoughts on Science in the 21st Century (full details are on the Student Application Form).
+We would also like you to write a short essay telling us your thoughts on Science in the 21st century.
+More details about the essay can be found in the following document:

 We will pay your:

-All we ask you to contribute is a $200 commitment fee.
+All we ask you to contribute is a NZ$225 commitment fee.
 Your school or local service club may be able to with this.
-(The University will give consideration to waiving part or all of the commitment fee in cases of extreme financial hardship).
+(The University will give consideration to waiving part or all of the commitment fee in cases of extreme financial hardship.)

 Application and Nomination forms for the following year are sent to participating schools and posted on the website.